 Fellows will work alongside the Government Digital Services team at GovTech HIVE located at Sandcrawler.
 The HIVE is currently home to a team of forward-looking data scientists, designers, engineers, coders and other experts who have built a suite of transformative digital and data products for citizens and delivered data-driven insights for government agencies.

 Fellows will receive a monthly stipend that is commensurate with the individual’s experience and skillsets.

-IDA will continue to establish close contacts with Fellows who have completed their stints and build a global resource network of Fellowship alumni that the Singapore Government can continually tap on for their expertise on data science and technology matters.
-Alumni are also welcome to collaborate with IDA on projects that contribute to Singapore’s Smart Nation initiative in the long term.
+GovTech will continue to establish close contacts with Fellows who have completed their stints and build a global resource network of Fellowship alumni that the Singapore Government can continually tap on for their expertise on data science and technology matters.
+Alumni are also welcome to collaborate with GovTech on projects that contribute to Singapore’s Smart Nation initiative in the long term.

 The Fellowship is also an opportunity for them to get a good flavour of working on technology solutions for the public good, which could in turn inspire them to contribute in their own way, be it a start-up, social enterprise, or government.